fish-quant/fq-imjoy/docs/imjoy-overview.md

 ![imjoy-interface](img/imjoy-interface.png)

-## Connect ImJoy to the plugin engine
+## Connect to the plugin engine

 Once you have the ImJoy plugin engine installed ([**installation instructions**](imjoy-installation.md#nstall-jupyter-engine-for-imjoy)), you can connect to it with this easy steps:

 !!! abstract "Connect ImJoy to Jupyter engine."
     1. Open **anaconda terminal**.
     2. **Activate environment**: `conda activate fq-imjoy`
     3. **Start Jupyter engine**: `imjoy --jupyter`
     4. **Connect** ImJoy app to Jupyter Engine with 🚀 button.

 ## Installing plugins

 We provide links to install ImJoy plugins for the different workflows.

 If you press on the installation link, the ImJoy app will open and display a dialog asking if you want to install the specified plugin.
 To confirm, press